Employers Obligations in Cyprus

 Who is considered employer/self-employed person

-According to the Safety and Health at Work legislation, “Employer” means a natural or legal person having a relationship of employment (oral or written agreement) with the employee.
-Employer is also a person who has no employees but carries out an economic activity or manages a business with or without a profit.
+Also, according to the Safety and Health at Work legislation, “Employer” means a natural or legal person having a relationship of employment (oral or written agreement) with the employee.
+Further, employer is also a person who has no employees but carries out an economic activity or manages a business with or without a profit.
 “Self-employed person” is a person who works for gain or reward other than as an employee.

 General Duties of employers/self-employed